 You can create a more flavorful brine by adding more ingredients like brown sugar and garlic, but avoid unpurified salts like table salt and sea salt to achieve the best flavor.

 How long to brine carp for smoking?
-You should brine carp for 24 hours before putting it on the smoker.

 You can safely store the loosely covered container of brine and fish in the refrigerator.
 To maintain food safety, the temperature inside the refrigerator should be 38°F or cooler.
 (Source)